salscoding/weather-app-flutter/README.md

-# clima
+# Weather App

-A new Flutter application.
+A Flutter application for weather update.

 ## Getting Started